Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Aquaponics is very good to grow organic vegetables using fish waste to fertilize the plants.
 Like anything, Aquaponics has its learning curve.
-If you are a beginner at aquaponics, then you may have made some mistakes or if not yet, then this article will be a good guide to avoid loss of your fish and/or plants.
+If you are a beginner at aquaponics, then you may have made some mistakes or if not yet, then this article will be a good guide to avoiding the loss of your fish and/or plants.

 The following will help you avoid problems in building and managing your aquaponics system.

 One of the most common issues we all face as gardeners are the problem with harmful bugs that eat the plants as their food.
 Some gardeners have an issue with using pesticides to get rid of bugs but it will resolve the issue.
 If you do have an issue with pesticides, there are other alternatives like organic solutions.
 You could set traps to capture the bugs if that’s possible and then feed them to the fish.
 Bugs like caterpillars, slugs, and other insects can be fed to the fish.